troglobit/smcroute/README.md

 ============================================
 [![License Badge][]][License] [![Travis Status][]][Travis] [![Coverity Status][]][Coverity Scan]

-SMCRoute is a command line tool to manipulate the multicast routes in the UNIX kernel.
+SMCRoute is a UNIX/Linux tool to manage and monitor multicast routes.
 It supports both IPv4 and IPv6 multicast routing.

-SMCRoute can be used as an alternative to dynamic multicast routers like `mrouted` or `pimd` in setups where static multicast routes should be maintained and/or no proper IGMP or MLD signaling exists.
+SMCRoute can be used as an alternative to dynamic multicast routers like [mrouted][] or [pimd][] in setups where static multicast routes should be maintained and/or no proper IGMP or MLD signaling exists.

 Multicast routes exist in the UNIX kernel only as long as a multicast routing daemon is running.
-Only one multicast routing daemon can be active at a time, so it's impossible to run SMCRoute and, e.g., `mrouted` at the same time.
-Linux does however support multiple routing tables, which SMCRoute not yet supports.
+Only one multicast routing daemon can be active at a time, so it is not possible to run `smcrouted` and, e.g.
+`mrouted` at the same time.

 Features